SEND Information Report

 At St. Augustine’s we continually support the children in their spiritual, moral, social and cultural development (SMSC).
 Our Christian ethos, themed weeks, daily collective worship and Religious Education sessions (R.E.) help to support the children in making the right decisions for them both morally and spiritually.
 Personal, Social and Health Education sessions (P.S.H.E.) also help to support the children in understanding social behaviour, exploring their own morality and teaching British Values to the children.

-Where further support with social skills or emotional issues are needed, children may be chosen to take part in our nurture group or social skills sessions.
+Where further support with social skills or emotional issues are needed, children may be chosen to take part in our self-esteem or social skills sessions.
 Mrs Loizou, Mrs Steel and Mrs Potter support pupils who are having social and emotional difficulties either in 1:1 sessions or group/paired activities.

-Where necessary, children may then be added for 1:1 or group sessions through NLP4KIDS sessions with our therapist: Tamsin Moore-Jones.
+Where necessary, children may then be added for 1:1 or group sessions with our therapist: Tamsin Moore-Jones.

 “At St. Augustine’s, teachers and TAs help you with your worries and make you feel comfortable.” – Year 6 child

-At St. Augustine’s we started our NLP4KIDS sessions, run by Tamsin Moore-Jones, in September 2018 thanks to National Lottery funding.
-NLP4KIDS has been highly successful, with 30% of our children using the service this past year and 45 children accessing either 1:1 or group structured sessions during the year.
+At St. Augustine’s we started therapy sessions, run by Tamsin Moore-Jones PHOTO 9, in September 2018 thanks to National Lottery funding.
+This has been highly successful, with 30% of our children using the service in 2019 and 45 children accessing either 1:1 or group structured sessions during the last year.
 Tamsin has worked with children who feel anxious or struggle to control their emotions and many of our children have made excellent progress in these areas.

-“ [Our daughter] attends NLP4KIDS which has been a very successful tool for her.” – Year 4 parent.
+“ [Our daughter] attends sessions which have been a very successful tool for her.” – Year 4 parent.

 “NLP4KIDS helps me to build my confidence.
 It’s fun” – Year 3 child